link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/delivery-semantics.md

 c -> c: Recover {
     style.bold: true
 }
-q -> c: Pull "event-1" again
+q -> c: Consume "event-1" again
 c -> d: Check and find "event-1" already stored c -> q: Commit the event {
     style.bold: true
 }
 ```

-This approach is often preferred over {{< term 2pc >}} due to its simplicity and better fault tolerance.
+This approach is usually preferred over {{< term 2pc >}} due to its simplicity and better fault tolerance.
-It is commonly used in combination with the [Saga]({{< ref "compensating-protocols" >}})
+It is commonly used in combination with the [Saga]({{< ref "compensation-protocols#saga" >}})
 pattern to manage long-running, distributed operations.

-However, this method does not provide **atomicity** across the system,
+However, this method does not provide strong consistency across the system,
 there can be consistency drift between the streaming platform and the external data store.
 We’ll explore this limitation in more detail in the [Distributed Transaction]({{< ref "distributed-transaction" >}}) topic.

-Ultimately, **exactly-once** delivery is difficult to guarantee when external systems are involved.
-It requires additional mechanisms and is best suited for **mission-critical systems** where both data loss and duplication are unacceptable (e.g., banking platforms).
+Ultimately, **exactly-once** delivery requires additional mechanisms and is best suited for **mission-critical systems** where both data loss and duplication are unacceptable (e.g., banking platforms).